mmdtoycar/NYU_Bigdata_Final/Readme.md

 **Data hypothesis**

-## Approaches to run the code :
+## How to run the code:
 All of our codes is done by using **Spark**!

-`spark-submit [filename] NYPD_Complaint_Data_Historic.csv`
+Follow the <u>Readme.md</u> in each section to run the code.

 ## Outcomes
-All result and outcome will be published after the end of this course.
+All results and outcomes will be published after the end of this course.
 See the partial outcomes in [final report](FinalReport.pdf).